Content Map Terms

 The symptoms of flu are similar to other respiratory illnesses including the common cold and COVID-19.
 Use the BC COVID-19 Self-Assessment Tool to find out if you or your family members need further assessment or testing for COVID-19.
 To learn more about the coronavirus, symptoms, how it spreads and prevention visit the Coronavirus (COVID-19) health feature.

-Topic Overview
+Overview

 Although most cases of influenza (flu) get better without causing other problems, complications sometimes develop.

-Possible complications of flu include:
+Possible problems from the flu include:

-• Primary influenza viral pneumonia develops soon (24 to 36 hours) after flu symptoms start and does not get better with antibiotics.
-It rarely causes death in young, healthy people, but it can often be life-threatening in older adults, people who have other diseases, and pregnant women.
+• Pneumonia, which is an infection of the lungs.
+It rarely causes death in young, healthy people.
+But it can often be life-threatening in older adults, people who have other diseases, and pregnant women.

 Credits

-Current as of:
+Current as of: October 31, 2022

 Author: Healthwise Staff